mmoran0032/essentials/README.rst

 ``.vimrc`` may be there, plus possibly the ``.git*`` files), then link these over by running ``setup.py`` in the config directory.

+*NOTE: For Mac OS, most of these files will not work, or have slightly* *different argument options.
+Look out for this, and eventually just have two* *separate config directories to use.*

 Pairing Logitech Mouse/Keyboard
 -------------------------------